scintill/SIMtester/README.md

 ## Implementation notes

 The basic code is in AndroidSIMTerminal.
-I put in stubs of some Android private classes to compile against.
+I put in stubs of some Android/SEEK private classes to compile against.
 At runtime, the real classes are found.

 Part of the `javax.smartcardio` API is implemented, since Android doesn't have it.
 CommandAPDU implementation not included, because it looks kind of complicated, so I've just been testing with OpenJDK's GPL'd implementation.

-The application is run as the user "nfc", because on CM11 it has privileges to directly access the SIM.
+The application is run as the user `nfc`, because on CM11 that user is allowed to call the SEEK APIs in the telephony service.
 The applicable user ID may be different on other builds.

+Some of this may be possible through the official SEEK service APK, which would be nice because root would not be required.
+But I have not used it for a few reasons: a) My CyanogenMod phone doesn't have it, but does have the SEEK patches, b) There are access controls implemented in the service APK, which might get in the way.